 In early 2011, the Council took delivery of an update of the Council's Strategic and Business Plan.
-The updated plan was prepared by Fairview Industries, which is a nationally recognized firm, and was contracted on the Council's behalf, by the Geosystems Research Institute at Mississippi State University.

 The Mississippi Geospatial Strategic Plan addresses two areas; the coordination and management of the collection and update of Mississippi spatial data, and the high-definition/high-accuracy digital mapping framework data to support public and private applications across the state.